BeCre11how/soco3/README.md

 How to use it, format is rr (Register, Register):
 - swp R1 R2
 ### 3.3 Reverse array in place
+How the program works:
+1. Sets the length of the array.
+The user can choose the length of at most the number specified in line 81.
+2. Initializes the array consisting of the numbers from the array length to 1 and prints it simultaneously.
+3. Uses 4 registers for swapping: 2 registers with indices and 2 storage registers.
+4. Loads values of head- and tailpointer and swaps them.
+5. Increases headpointer by one.
+6. Checks break condition for even array length.
+7. Decreases the tailpointer by one.
+8. Checks break condition for odd array length.
+9. Prints reversed array.

+How to use it:
+- Specify the desired array length in line 4 of the code (replace the "14")
+- Convert and run the program as described above.

 ## 4 New features - Debugger